 Beyond just being able to reach them online, knowing which platforms your customer base prefers gives you more insight into their world view.
 Do they stick with the tried-and-true big channels like Facebook or Instagram, or are they eager to explore other options like Reddit or Pinterest?

-Your content doesn’t need to appeal to everyone – just to the people who are likely to actually make a purchase!
-It comes back again to your buyer personas and understanding what the content needs are, and buying motivations.
+Your content doesn’t need to appeal to everyone – just to the people who are likely to actually make a purchase.
+It comes back again to your buyer personas and understanding what their content needs are, as well as their buying motivations.
 This is deeper than just using language and images that catch their interest.
-You need to give them content that has real meaning and value for them.
-It’s a giveaway to build a relationship that can eventually lead to a conversion.
+You need to give them content that has real meaning and value.

-The good news is that you have great tools available to capture your audience’s attention and get in front of them.
-You can use social media, search or a combination of both to help your audience find your content.
+There are some great tools available to help you capture your audience’s attention and get your messaging in front of them.
+You can use social media, search or a combination of both to help your audience find what they need.

-Social media is great for getting your business in front of people whose characteristics are such that you know they will buy.
+- Social media is great for getting your business in front of people whose characteristics are such that you know they will buy.
 The targeting options are immense, so it’s just a case of creating thumb stopping ads, and using paid media to reach the intended destination.
-Search ads are awesome and work most effectively to reach the buyer who is actually looking for your product or service.
-These ca be paid (Google Ads) or organic (SEO – and to get started there you must begin with an SEO audit).
-But sprinkling keywords into your content is only the start of your SEO.
-Your backlinks, tags, meta descriptions and other elements are also critical.
-And knowing your audience well will help you craft an effective search strategy to work in tandem with your social media.